PCLabTools/rapidPlugin_memory/README.md

-# rapidPlugin_template
+# rapidPlugin_memory
-rapidPlugin template to help create plugins for the rapidRTOS framework
+rapidPlugin_memory helps manage an EEPROM for the rapidRTOS framework